Al-amin91/wazuh/README.md

 Visual Studio, Powershell, and git were leveraged on Local network.
-Leveraged on CLI to setup wazuh leveraged on wazuh and docker open source documentation to achieve the setup and modifications were done to suit the requirement
+Leveraged on CLI to setup wazuh

 # Step 1: Deploying and integrating Wazuh with Docker
 Cloned the Wazuh Docker repository: